sonatype-nexus-community/bbash/README.md

         $ aws-vault exec <your_profile> terraform plan

-An executable bash script similar to the following will make pushing images easier:
+An executable bash script (`docker.sh`?) similar to the following will make pushing images easier:

 ```bash
 #!/bin/bash